orange-cloudfoundry/cf-security-entitlement/README.md

 ```
    manager-security-group                 Show a single security group available for an org manager
    manager-security-groups                List all security groups available for an org manager
+   bind-manager-security-group            Bind a security group to a particular space
-   unbind-manager-security-group          Unbind a security group to a particular space, or all existing spaces of an org by an org manager
+   unbind-manager-security-group          Unbind a security group to a particular space
 ```